richardgourley/django-wagtail-stepbystep/README.md

 - Setting up a MySQL database (can be left as SQLlite or adapted to Postgres as required) using InnoDB tables instead of ISAM tables.
 - Setting up Bootstrap scss variables using django compress and django sass
 - Setting up Vue.js if you only require it on some pages, rather than creating a full SPA.

-- Customizing the wagtail admin with a custom logo, custom welcome message and custom login page message.

 ## STEP BY STEP GUIDE